Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 What is the Role of a Geriatric Nurse?

 Geriatric nurses help elderly people with their health.
-They check important signs, give medicine, and work with other medical people to make care plans.
-They also assist with everyday tasks like getting dressed and tell patients about their health.
+They check important signs, give medicine, and work with other medical professionals to make care plans.
+They also assist with everyday tasks like getting dressed and provide advice about managing health conditions related to aging.

 How Long Does It Take to Become a Geriatric Nurse?

 To become a geriatric nurse, you can start after finishing a two-year associate degree or a four-year BSN and getting an RN license.
-You can become even better by getting a gerontological nursing certificate, which needs two years of experience and 2,000 hours in gerontological nursing.
+You can become even better by getting a gerontological nursing certificate, which requires two years of experience and 2,000 hours in geriatric care nursing.

 What Do You Need to Be a Geriatric Nurse?

-Being a geriatric nurse needs a valid RN license and learning about things like diseases, medicines, and caring for people.
-You also need to work in hospitals, clinics, and places for the elderly.
-Some nurses get a special certificate in gerontology to be even better.
+Being a geriatric nurse requires a valid RN license and specialized knowledge in diseases, medications, and caring for elderly patients.
+You also need to work in hospitals, clinics, and care facilities for the elderly.
+Some nurses pursue additional certifications in geriatric nursing or nursing for elderly patients to further enhance their expertise.

 Who Takes Care of Older People?

-Older people get help from licensed practical/vocational nurses (LPNs/LVNs) and certified nursing assistants.
-They work in nursing homes and homes.
-But in hospitals and places for older people, they like to hire RNs with BSN degrees and sometimes a certificate in gerontology.
-Some nurses with advanced training can help adults of all ages.
+Older people receive help from licensed practical/vocational nurses (LPNs/LVNs) and certified nursing assistants.
+They work in nursing homes and other elderly care facilities.
+However, in hospitals and care settings for the elderly, employers prefer to hire RNs with BSN degrees and sometimes a geriatric nursing certification.
+Some nurses with advanced training, such as adult gerontology nurse practitioners, can help adults of all ages.

 Dont wait until the last minute.